UWPCE-PythonCert/SystemDevelopment/slides_sources/source/threading-multiprocessing.rst

 Threads are lightweight processes_, run in the address space of an OS process, true OS level threads.

-Therefor, a component of a a process.
+Therefore, a component of a process.

 .. _processes: https://en.wikipedia.org/wiki/Light-weight_process

-This allows multiple threads access to data in the same scope.
+This allows multiple threads to access and share data within the same scope.

-Threads can not gain the performance advantage of multiple processors due to the Global Interpreter Lock (GIL)
+Threads cannot gain the performance advantage of multiple processors due to the *Global Interpreter Lock* (GIL).

-But the GIL is released during IO, allowing IO bound processes to benefit from threading
+But the GIL is released during IO, allowing IO bound processes to benefit from multi-threading.

 Processes
 ---------